szilvia-csernus/rabbit_sanctuary/README.md

 * To find the relevant piece of information quickly, be it about rabbit adoption, volunteering or donation.
 * To be able to make contact with the charity for relevant requests effectively.
 * To be able to find the location quickly.
-* To be able to access the website in any screen sizes.
+* To be able to access the website in any screen size.
-* To read the site comfortably when dark mode is preferrable.
+* To read the site comfortably when dark mode is preferable.
 ---
 <br>

 # Design

-All wireframes and design were created in [Figma](https://www.figma.com/).
+Wireframes and designs were created in [Figma](https://www.figma.com/).
 <br><br>

 ## Colour Scheme

 Animal charities most frequently use green as their primary colour and I kept the site in line with this customer expectation.
-I chose orange as an accent colour to emphasize the 'call to action' messages.
+I chose orange as an accent colour to emphasize the "call to action" messages.
 In addition, I used various shades of greys to complement the two main colours.

 I sampled the primary and the accent colours from the hero image of the landing page, then I slightly modified them to satisfy accessibility requirements.